-Prior to joining Kroll, a division of Duff & Phelps, Michael served a distinguished 28-year career with the U.S. Drug Enforcement Administration (DEA), where he recently held the position of Special Agent in Charge of the New England Field Division.
+Prior to joining Kroll, Michael served a distinguished 28-year career with the U.S. Drug Enforcement Administration (DEA), where he recently held the position of Special Agent in Charge of the New England Field Division.
 In this role, Michael was responsible for all enforcement and administrative operations, overseeing the activities of DEA, state and local law enforcement personnel assigned to the six New England states.
 With regards to anti-money laundering (AML) and threat finance (TF), he led and directed investigations targeting organizations involved with terrorism finance as designated by the U.S. State Department and the OFAC.

 From a compliance perspective, Michael oversaw the annual budget and audit review of all programs and organizational business lines associated with the 16 offices, within the New England Field Division.
 Additionally, he led the organization’s pharmaceutical and chemical diversion program, to ensure all DEA registrants were in full compliance with federal laws stated in the Controlled Substances Act (CSA) Code of Federal Regulations.
 Michael managed criminal and civil investigations regarding DEA registrant medical doctors, dentists, pharmacists and both pharmaceutical and chemical manufacturers and distributors.
 He ensured federal compliance considering the record number of licit/illicit/counterfeit opioid pain pill and drug-related overdose deaths throughout New England.
 In addition, he coordinated the DEA’s enforcement efforts with other federal, state and local law enforcement and prosecutors as well as directed community outreach programs dedicated to educating teens and adults about the dangers of opioid use.
 He established an intelligence-driven targeting model to combat counterfeit/illicit opioid pain pill-related deaths throughout New England.
 Michael also presented on numerous high-profile roundtable conferences and symposiums, to educate and collaborate on the best practices to prevent and inhibit further drug overdose deaths.